 $32,000 for the boiler and AC projects has been received.
 The elevator repair has yet to be completed to satisfaction.
 Mention of telehealth computer equipment available for private patron use in the Archive Room brought a question from J. Spann re: the security of our Internet connection for such use, considering HIPAA restraints.
 He will inquire further.
 D. Hamann wondered if the equipment might also be used for Family Court proceedings.

 Treasurer’s Report: See attached report.
-Tim related that our Capital Account is healthy and our Total Operating Budget is up $3,000 because of the success of the Patterson Society contributions which exceeded the amount budgeted.
+Tim related that our Capital Account is healthy and our Total Budget is up $30,000 mainly due to the state construction grant received and helped by the the success of the Patterson Society contributions which exceeded the amount budgeted.
 Our expected Employee Retention Tax Credit is $65,000+, with $6,300 to be paid to PayChex for facilitating the collection process.
 Currently, the Library’s endowment is down $821,000 for 2022.
 With a current operating bank balance of over $106,000, Tim and Jennifer concurred that an immediate endowment draw is not necessary (monthly expenses are $25-30,000) and that we can review this monthly to assure that the draw is made in a timely way to meet operating needs.
 The current budgeted operating draw for 2023 is $142,000.

 Committee Reports: